 The use of $x{hh...}$ to represent UTF-8 characters is not dependent on the use of the /8 modifier on the pattern.
 It is recognized always.
 There may be any number of hexadecimal digits inside the braces.
-The result is from one to six bytes, encoded according to the UTF-8 rules.
+The result is from one to six bytes, encoded according to the original UTF-8 rules of RFC 2279.
+This allows for values in the range 0 to 0x7FFFFFF.
+Note that not all of those are valid Unicode code points, or indeed valid UTF-8 characters according to the later rules in RFC 3629.